scg-unibe-ch/ese2017-team5/doc/srs.md

 #### Creating new items and order

-I want to be able to create new orders and items, and assign multiple items to an order.
+As a logistics manager, I want to register new orders, consisting of multiple items, in the system.

 #### Modifying items and order